 In other words, it’s difficult to treat Keratoconus.

-But Dr. Barry Leonard, the Director of the California Keratoconus Center, is a specialist in the diagnosis of Keratoconus, and in treating patients with Keratoconus.
-That’s because he has been trained to fit and prescribe custom contact lenses for Keratoconus, and has treated over 1,800 Keratoconus patients over the past 35 years.
+But Dr. Barry Leonard, the Director of the California Keratoconus Center, is a specialist in the diagnosis of Keratoconus and in treating patients with Keratoconus.
+That’s because he has been trained to fit and prescribe custom contact lenses for Keratoconus and has treated more than 1,800 Keratoconus patients over the past 35 years.

-Your Keratoconus can be treated with a number of different types of contact lenses.
+Your Keratoconus can be treated with several different types of contact lenses.

 And yes, there are surgical Keratoconus treatments, too.

-But the right treatment for you is a personal decision — one that you need to arrive at with the help of a expert Keratoconus doctor.
+But the right treatment for you is a personal decision — one that you need to arrive at with the help of an expert Keratoconus doctor.